Shiyan-Sha/Shiyan-Sha.github.io/_pages/about.md

 ---

 <div class="col-sm-9" style="display: flex; align-items: center; padding-left: 0px; text-align: justify;">
-I am a student at the School of Architecture and Design (formerly known as the School of Architecture), Harbin Institute of Technology, and have obtained a Master's degree in Urban and Rural Planning.
-Over the past three years, my interests have gradually shifted to interdisciplinary areas such as climate change, health equity, social resilience and social infrastructure regeneration.
-Together with collaborators and research teams, I have contributed to several peer-reviewed research publications.
-These engaging research experiences have equipped me with extensive social investigation skills and enhanced my spatial analysis skills.
-Through field investigations and ongoing discussions with other outstanding scholars, I have developed critical thinking skills, rigorous research methods and innovative thinking.
+I am a student at the School of Architecture and Design (formerly the School of Architecture) at Harbin Institute of Technology, where I have obtained a Master’s degree in Urban and Rural Planning.
+Over the past three years, my academic interests have gradually expanded to encompass interdisciplinary areas, including climate change, health equity, social resilience, and the regeneration of social infrastructure.
+Collaborating with research teams and peers, I have contributed to several peer-reviewed research publications.
+These enriching research experiences have honed my social investigation skills and enhanced my proficiency in spatial analysis.
+Through field investigations and ongoing discussions with distinguished scholars, I have cultivated critical thinking abilities, adopted rigorous research methodologies, and embraced innovative approaches in my work.
  </div>

 ---